 Women with sagging, drooping upper arms often experience anxiety with their appearance.
 Exercising and good dieting seem to help with muscle firmness and tone but doesn’t adequately address loose skin.

-Speaking strictly in physical terms, an arm lift at Gainesville’s University of Florida is safe if you are in good health and have realistic expectations.
+Speaking strictly in physical terms, an arm lift at UF Health is safe if you are in good health and have realistic expectations.
 The first rule of any cosmetic procedure however – do it because you want it, not to satisfy someone else’s desire.

 It’s safe for an adult of any age to go forward with an arm lift procedure, provided the following conditions are true: